cosmic-community/michael-ade-grooming-studio/README.md

 ### Content Model Prompt

-> "Create a content model for a company website with services, team members, testimonials, and case studies for a hair dressing company owned by a man. it should be able to allow customers to book appointment through whatsapp into the owners DM"
+> "Create a content model for a braiding studio website with services, team members, testimonials, and case studies.
+The studio specializes in braids for both men and women and should allow customers to book appointments through WhatsApp."

 ### Code Generation Prompt

-> Based on the content model I created for "Create a content model for a company website with services, team members, testimonials, and case studies for a hair dressing company owned by a man. it should be able to allow customers to book appointment through whatsapp into the owners DM", now build a complete web application that showcases this content.
-Include a modern, responsive design with proper navigation, content display, and user-friendly interface.
+> Based on the content model for a braiding studio that serves both men and women, build a complete web application that showcases braiding services, team profiles, client testimonials, and transformation galleries.
+Include a modern, responsive design with proper navigation, content display, and WhatsApp booking integration.

 The app has been tailored to work with your existing Cosmic content structure and includes all the features requested above.